axibase/atsd/integration/nmon/ssh-tunneling.md

 The guide uses `nurswgvml001` as the hostname of the remote system.

-In the guide, `-p` specifies the port of the ATSD machine.
+In the guide, `-p` specifies the TCP port of the ATSD server.
 Indicate the correct available port.
 For example: `-p 22`.

 Copy the `/opt/atsd/id_rsa_atsdreadonly` key generated during ATSD installation (or the one created using our [User Account Setup Guide](ssh-user.md)) to a remote system into the directory `/opt/nmon`.

-Add the ATSD host to known hosts on the target machine:
+Add the ATSD host to known hosts on the target server:

 ```sh
 ssh-keyscan -H atsd-tst >> ~/.ssh/known_hosts
 ```

 On Unix systems, the permissions to the key file must not allow any access to world and group.
 You can achieve this with the command `chmod 0600`.
-If the permissions are less strict, the file will be ignored and the SSH tunnel will fail to start.
+If the permissions are less strict, the file is ignored and the SSH tunnel will fail to start.

-Set the permissions and ownership for the user account that administers nmon on remote machines.
+Set the permissions and ownership for the user account that administers nmon on remote servers.
 It does not have to be a root user.

 Ensure you have the ownership rights for the ssh key: